 - 9. This IEE report was prepared following the requirements of the ADB SPS, 2009.
 Site visits, stakeholder consultations, and primary and secondary data collection were conducted to assess the existing environmental conditions of the project site and the potential environmental impacts that may occur during project implementation.
 Baseline environmental monitoring for air quality, noise level, surface water quality and groundwater quality will be conducted before the start of construction activities.
 The IBAT was used to screen potential risks on the protected areas or critical habitat that may exist around the project sites. - 10.
-During the feasibility phase, focus group discussion (FGD) and public consultations were conducted with the representatives, officials and community people for site selection and construction and improvement of roads at the proposed locations.
-Moreover, ADB TA Consultant (Environmental Specialist) also carried out three numbers of FGDs with different stakeholders.
+During the feasibility phase, focus group discussion (FGD) and public consultations were conducted with the representatives, officials and community people for site selection and construction and improvement of roads and roadside drains at the proposed locations.
 Their views were incorporated into the IEE and in the planning and development of the subproject. - 11.
-The following summarizes the activities conducted in relation to the preparation of this IEE report: - (i) Review of project- and subproject-related documents and literature; - (ii) Site visits to the subproject site to review the existing environmental conditions and develop baseline information including stakeholder consultations for the subprojects area; - (iii) Consultation with executing and implementing agencies to discuss subproject components, benefits, and impacts; - (iv) Analysis of typical environmental impacts of subproject components and identification of suitable measures to mitigate potential impacts; and - (v) Review and develop institutional arrangements and capacity building needs for implementation of environmental management and monitoring.
+The following summarizes the activities conducted in relation to the preparation of this IEE report: - (i) Review of project- and subproject-related documents and literature; - (ii) Site visits to the subproject site to review the existing environmental conditions and develop baseline information including stakeholder consultations for the subprojects area: - (iii) Consultation with executing and implementing agencies to discuss subproject components, benefits, and impacts; - (iv) Analysis of typical environmental impacts of subproject components and identification of suitable measures to mitigate potential impacts; and - (v) Review and develop institutional arrangements and capacity building needs for implementation of environmental management and monitoring.